dotnet/AspNetCore.Docs/aspnet/web-forms/overview/data-access/enhancing-the-gridview/adding-a-gridview-column-of-radio-buttons-vb.md

 In Step 4 we saw how to send the user to another web page to display the selected supplier s products.
 Alternatively, the selected supplier s products can be displayed on the same page.
 To illustrate this, we'll add another GridView to `RadioButtonField.aspx` to display the selected supplier s products.

 Since we only want this GridView of products to display once a supplier has been selected, add a Panel Web control beneath the `Suppliers` GridView, setting its `ID` to `ProductsBySupplierPanel` and its `Visible` property to `False`.
-Within the Panel, add the text Products for the Selected Supplier , followed by a GridView named `ProductsBySupplier`.
+Within the Panel, add the text Products for the Selected Supplier, followed by a GridView named `ProductsBySupplier`.
 From the GridView s smart tag, choose to bind it to a new ObjectDataSource named `ProductsBySupplierDataSource`.

 [![Bind the ProductsBySupplier GridView to a New ObjectDataSource](adding-a-gridview-column-of-radio-buttons-vb/_static/image16.gif)](adding-a-gridview-column-of-radio-buttons-vb/_static/image27.png)